Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Abstract

 \section{Abstract}

 This is a sequel to the papers \cite{oh-wang1}, \cite{oh-wang2}.
 In \cite{oh-wang1}, the authors introduced a canonical affine connection on $M$ associated to the contact triad $(M,\lambda,J)$.
-In \cite{oh-wang2}, they used the connection to establish a priori $W^{k,p}$-coercive estimates for maps $w: \dot \Sigma \to Q$ satisfying $\delbar^\pi w= 0, \, d(w^*\lambda \circ j) = 0$ \emph{without involving symplectization}.
+In \cite{oh-wang2}, they used the connection to establish a priori $W^{k,p}$-coercive estimates for maps $w: \dot \Sigma \to M$ satisfying $\delbar^\pi w= 0, \, d(w^*\lambda \circ j) = 0$ \emph{without involving symplectization}.
 We call such a pair $(w,j)$ a contact instanton.
-In this paper, we first prove a canonical neighborhood theorem of the clean manifold $Q$ foliated by Reeb orbits of Morse-Bott contact form.
+In this paper, we first prove a canonical neighborhood theorem of the locus $Q$ foliated by closed Reeb orbits of a Morse-Bott contact form.
 Then using a general framework of the three-interval method, we establish exponential decay estimates for contact instantons $(w,j)$ of the triad $(M,\lambda,J)$, with $\lambda$ a Morse-Bott contact form and $J$ a CR-almost complex structure adapted to $Q$, under the condition that the asymptotic charge of $(w,j)$ at the associated puncture vanishes.

 We also apply the three-interval method to the symplectization case and provide an alternative approach via tensorial calculations to exponential decay estimates in the Morse-Bott case for the pseudoholomorphic curves on the symplectization of contact manifolds.
 This was previously established by Bourgeois \cite{bourgeois} (resp. by Bao \cite{bao}), by using special coordinates, for the cylindrical (resp. for the asymptotically cylindrical) ends.
+The exponential decay result for the Morse-Bott case is an essential ingredient in the set-up of the moduli space of pseudoholomorphic curves which plays a central role in contact homology and symplectic field theory (SFT).

 \keywords{Contact manifolds, Morse-Bott contact form, Morse-Bott contact set-up, canonical neighborhood theorem, adapted $CR$-almost complex structures, contact instantons, exponential decay, three-interval method}